straup/guardian-tools/README.md

 ## liveblog2text-ws.py

 Like `liveblog2text.py` except that it wraps all the parsing and stuff in a [simple WebSocket server](https://github.com/opiate/SimpleWebSocketServer).
 This one doesn't really work so patches and suggestions are definitely welcomed.

+I mean it works in that I can connect to the server, once, and have it spew back all the "posts" that have been collected but that's about it.
+I am not sure how to:

+* Set the URL to watch, dynamically
+* Run the `watch` thread so that it doesn't block everything else

+A close reading of the `SimpleWebSocketServer.py` class would probably be a good place to start...